xendit/coding-exercises/Tooling/06. Code Coverage Tools/Readme.md

 In the following exercise, please write tests to get `src/date_util.js` to 100% coverage across all 4 types.

 Put your test file in `tests/date_util.test.js`

+## Conclusion

+Congratulations!
+You've finished setting up code coverage tooling and learned how to improve it through writing tests.